earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral03-addititive-color-models-how-RGB-works.md

 * Describe the difference between additive and subtractive light models.
 * Explain how RGB images are rendered in a computer monitor.

-## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need
+## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 You don't need anything for this lesson.
 Please watch the videos below.
-They review what we reviewed in class with the additive light demo.
+They review what you learned in class with the additive light demo.

 </div>